reeseglasscock/oregon-trail/README.md

 ## Description
  _Recreation with some artistic license of the original school kid's game 'The Oregon Trail'.
 Includes customized bad, good, and neutral events, various illnesses, landmarks, and pick your own adventure options _

+ _I worked with Nate directly to design specifically the Java-scripting that would run the program in the back end (creating essentially the game people would play).
+I implemented branching statements with many randomized numbers that would then decide the fate of the player as they moved along.
+One item I was excited to put together was the animation that would occur when "Jesus Takes the Wheel".
+My goal in the program was to make the outcomes of the users decisions visible in a way that felt immersive and playable beyond just pressing a button and continuing through the end of the game.

 ## Setup/Contribution Requirements